-I talked with some people at the label more familiar with his body of work, and discovered that he is known for a signature expression – basically duckface + knowing smirk.
-I noticed the expression over and over again in his photos, and I was inspired to make a parody of Andy Warhol's "Marilyn Monroe's Lips".
-This was mostly a joke and the label manager was initially horrified, but after seeing it in context, the same photo that I used for this ended up becoming the final cover.
+I talked with some people at the label more familiar with his body of work, and discovered that he is known for a signature expression: slightly pursed lips + a knowing smirk.
+I noticed the expression over and over again in his photos, and I was inspired to make a parody of Andy Warhol's "Marilyn Monroe's Lips" as a joke.
+The label manager was initially horrified, but after seeing it in context we decided to use that same close-cropped photo as the final cover.
 Thinking of him as a icon (in the Warhol sense), and allowing play into the process led to a fairly striking and recognizable image.